-obligations issued are to be in the amount determined by OPFC to be required for those purposes; provided, however, that the total principal amount of obligations issued cannot exceed \$500 million.
-The act specifically authorizes OPFC, upon request of the Department of Development, to issue and sell original obligations of the state in an aggregate amount not to exceed \$200 million.
+The bill requires the Ohio Public Facilities Commission (OPFC) to issue general obligations of the state to pay costs of research and development projects pursuant to Section 2p, Article VIII of the Ohio Constitution and the bill.4 The obligations issued are to be in the amount determined by OPFC to be required for those purposes; provided, however, that the total principal amount of obligations issued cannot exceed \$500 million.
+The bill specifically authorizes OPFC, upon request of the Department of Development, to issue and sell original obligations of the state in an aggregate amount not to exceed \$200 million.
 The obligations are to be issued and sold from time to time and in amounts necessary to ensure sufficient moneys to pay costs of research and development projects.

-For purposes of this provision of the act, "project" means any research and development project, as defined above (see "Awarding of support for projects"), or facility, including undivided or other interests, acquired or to be acquired, constructed or to be constructed, or operating or to be operated by a person doing business in Ohio or by an educational or scientific institution located in Ohio with all or part of the cost of the project being paid from a grant or loan from the Third Frontier Research and Development Fund (see below) or a loan guaranteed under the Third Frontier Commission Law (R.C.
+For purposes of this provision of the bill, "project" means any research and development project, as defined above, or facility, including undivided or other interests, acquired or to be acquired, constructed or to be constructed, or operating or to be operated by a person doing business in Ohio or by an educational or scientific institution located in Ohio with all or part of the cost of the project being paid from a grant or loan from the Third Frontier Research and Development Fund (see below) or a loan guaranteed under the Third Frontier Commission Law (R.C.
 Chapter 184.), including all buildings and facilities determined necessary for the operation of the project, together with all property, rights, easements, and interests that may be required for the operation of the project.

 Third Frontier Research and Development Fund (R.C.
-151.10(C) and 184.19).
-Net proceeds of these obligations are to be deposited into the Third Frontier Research and Development Fund created by the act in the state treasury.
-Moneys in the Fund are to be used to finance the support described above and for associated administrative expenses.
-All investment earnings of the Fund are to be credited to the Fund.
+151.10(C) and 184.18).
+Net proceeds of these obligations are to be deposited into the Third Frontier Research and Development Fund created by the bill in the state treasury.
+Moneys in the Fund are to be used to finance the support described above and for

-Third Frontier Research and Development Projects Bond Service Fund (R.C.
-151.10(D)).
-The act also creates in the state treasury the Third Frontier Research and Development Projects Bond Service Fund.
-All moneys received by the state and required by the bond proceedings to be deposited, transferred, or credited to this bond service fund, and all other moneys transferred or allocated to or received for the purposes of the fund, must be deposited and credited to the fund, subject to any applicable provisions of the bond proceedings, but without necessity for any act of appropriation.
-During the period beginning with the date of the first issuance of obligations and continuing during the time that any facilities, and working capital, all for: (a) attracting researchers and research teams by endowing research chairs or otherwise, (b) activities to develop and commercialize products and processes, (c) intellectual property matters such as copyrights and patents, (d) property interests including timesharing arrangements, capital formation, direct operating costs, and costs of research and facilities including interests in real property, and (e) support for public and private institutions of higher education, research organizations or institutions, and private sector entities.
+4"Costs of research and development projects" includes related direct administrative expenses and allocable portions of the direct costs of those projects, costs of capital facilities, and working capital, all for: (a) attracting researchers and research teams by endowing research chairs or otherwise, (b) activities to develop and commercialize products and processes, (c) intellectual property matters such as copyrights and patents, (d) property interests including timesharing arrangements, capital formation, direct operating costs, and costs of research and facilities including interests in real property, and (e) support for public and private institutions of higher education, research organizations or institutions, and private sector entities.
 (R.C.
 151.10(A)(1).)